-Millions of workers have been exposed to asbestos—and at risk of developing mesothelioma—especially miners, factory workers, railroad and automotive workers, ship builders, construction workers, and U.S. military veterans.
+Millions of workers have been exposed to asbestos and are at risk of developing mesothelioma—especially miners, factory workers, railroad and automotive workers, ship builders, construction workers, and U.S. military veterans.
 What many people don’t realize is that these workers may have unknowingly put their loved ones at risk through “take-home” asbestos exposure.

-When it comes to filing a “take-home” asbestos claim, viability of that case often depends on what approach the court in the state where the claim is filed takes, says Charlie Stern, one of the Beasley Allen’s mesothelioma lawyers.
+When it comes to filing a “take-home” asbestos claim, viability of the case often depends on what approach is taken by the court in the state where the claim is filed, says Charlie Stern, one of Beasley Allen’s mesothelioma lawyers.

 Take-home asbestos exposure, sometimes called secondary asbestos exposure, occurs when microscopic asbestos fibers collect on the clothing, skin, or hair of an individual working in an environment where asbestos is used.
 When that worker goes home to his or her family, they inadvertently “take home” the asbestos on their person.
 The worker’s spouse and children are then unknowingly exposed to asbestos when they come in contact with the worker or while laundering the worker’s asbestos-covered clothes.

 Asbestos exposure can cause mesothelioma, a rare form of cancer that develops in the lining of internal organs such as the lungs or abdomen.
 It can take decades for asbestos-related diseases to develop.
 Once a mesothelioma diagnosis is made, prognosis is generally dire.
 Most people succumb to the illness within 12 to 24 months.

 In most cases, a worker’s exposure to asbestos, and related take-home exposures, could have been prevented if the worker’s employers, or manufacturers of the asbestos products the worker was exposed to, had taken precautionary measures.